Do You Have A Personal Game Plan?

 - good time management

-Keeping these sales skills in minds, a review of the traditional sales process may give you some tips as to what constitutes effective sales strategies in a job search.
+Keeping these sales skills in mind, a review of the traditional sales process may give you some tips as to what constitutes effective sales strategies in a job search.

 Step One: Prospecting

-In job search terms, this phase involves identifying target companies who are compatible with your skillset, experience, and future expectations.
+In job search terms, this phase involves identifying target companies who are compatible with your skill set, experience, and future expectations.
 Initially, you qualify these companies before they move to your target list.
-Qualification criteria include compatibility, current and future financial state, level of competiveness, and work culture.
+Qualification criteria include compatibility, current and future financial state, level of competitiveness, and work culture.

 Step Two: The Approach

 This is the point where initial contact is made with the target company to make a verbal/written introduction to set an interview appointment.
 There is a recitation of an expanded Elevator Speech on the phone (or email), followed by a request for a personal interview.
 The tone of the conversation should be friendly and open, and not sound stressful or at the worst desperate.